Thomas Bunn and Frome’s listed buildings

-Buildings which represent the best of the nation’s historic and architectural heritage are listed by the Department of Culture, Media and Sport under the Planning (Listed Buildings and Conservation Areas) Act 1990, on advice from English Heritage.
-Frome has an extraordinary 370 such buildings, either Grade 1 or Grade 2 listed.
-This number is much higher than the equivalent for Wells, Trowbridge, Chippenham, Shepton Mallet or Westbury: it is believed that Frome, per head of population, has more listed buildings even than Bath!
+Frome has an extraordinary 370 Grade 1 and Grade 2 listed buildings.
+This number is much higher than the equivalent for Wells, Trowbridge, Chippenham, Shepton Mallet or Westbury: it is believed that Frome, per head of population, has more listed buildings than Bath!